justapagamentos/justa-angular-library/projects/justa/mask-directive/README.md

 | hasDecimal | bool | true |
 | hasPrefix | bool | false |
 | prefixSymbol | string | R$ |

+**Document Legal Mask**

+Directive only used to format brazilian document (CNPJ/CPF) in a single input

+Add the `jstLegalDocumentMask` Directive to your input.